Skip to main content

 Force-Acceleration Graph

-A force-acceleration graph plots the acceleration of an object against the net force applied to it.
-The slope of the line in such a graph represents the mass of the object, as per Newton's Second Law.
-In this case, the linear relationship indicates that as force increases, acceleration increases proportionally, allowing for the calculation of mass from the slope of the line.
+A force-acceleration graph plots acceleration on the y-axis against force on the x-axis.
+The slope of the line in such a graph represents the mass of the object, as per the rearranged form of Newton's Second Law (a = F/m).
+In this case, the linear relationship indicates that as force increases, acceleration increases proportionally, allowing for the calculation of mass from the slope.

 Recommended video: